Lagrangian neural networks for nonholonomic mechanics: Implementation

 \section{Implementation}

-We evaluate our proposed method by applying it to three representative systems: a nonholonomic particle, a rolling wheel and a drone chasing a target.
-All these examples present linear nonholonomic constraints, so we follow the calculations described in Section \ref{sec:linear}.
+We evaluate our proposed method by applying it to four representative systems: a nonholonomic particle, a rolling wheel, a dog chasing a man and a particle subjected to a constant gravitational field.
+The first three examples present linear nonholonomic constraints, so we follow the calculations described in Section \ref{sec:linear} for these cases.
 We implement the neural networks similarly to the approach developed in \cite{Cranmer2020LagrangianNN}, as detailed in the subsequent subsection.